cookies-xor-cream/cookies-xor-cream.github.io/src/markdown-pages/poems/Coinflip.md

 ---
 section: Claudia
-displayTitle: Coin
+displayTitle: "Coin Flip Of An Exit Plan: Barbed Wire On A Slamming Door"
-uriTitle: Coin
+uriTitle: coin-flip-exit-plan
 ---

-Coin Flip Of An Exit Plan And Barbed Wire On The Slamming Door

 She's the corpus of a spirit,
 She's a smear of the past,